 How to enable ECPC

-Keep in mind that ECPC works slightly differently for Shopping campaigns than it does on Search and Display.
-Learn more about how to Set up ECPC for Shopping campaigns.
+Keep in mind that ECPC works slightly differently for Shopping and Hotel campaigns than it does on Search and Display.
+Learn how to set up ECPC for Shopping campaigns.
+Or learn about Enhanced CPC bids for hotel campaigns.

-- From your Campaigns tab, click the name of the campaign you want to work with.
+- Click the name of the campaign you want to work with.

-- When you choose ECPC, AdWords automatically sets your ad rotation setting to "Optimize", even if it's currently set to "Do not optimize".
+- When you choose ECPC, Google Ads automatically sets your ad rotation setting to "Optimize", even if it's currently set to "Do not optimize".